Kevin Durant’s handshake with Obama inspires Key & Peele sketch

 Follow @David Astramskas

 Comedy Central’s Key and Peele returned this week, with, in my opinion, one of the funniest episodes ever.
-One of the best sketches from the episode was based off of one of the funniest moments, in my opinion, of President Barack Obama and Kevin Durant’s career.
+One of the best sketches from the episode was based on one of the funniest moments, in my opinion, of President Barack Obama and Kevin Durant’s career.

 He also gave LeBron a similar “bring it in” hug, which can be seen in the White House video below.